-- A master's degree or equivalent in theology or religious studies from an accredited college, university, seminary, or professional school. - A superior academic record in previous undergraduate and graduate education. - Four letters of reference and recommendation from relevant referees, e.g., faculty and/or clinical supervisors. - Official transcripts from all institutions of higher learning, whether or not a degree was earned. - Completed application which includes: copy of current resume, doctor of philosophy essay, and writing sample. - Graduate Record Examination (GRE) scores and/or Miller's Analogy Test (MAT) scores, or their equivalent (Code: 1120). - TOEFL scores for international students for whom English is not their first language. - \$50 application fee.
+- A master's degree or equivalent in theology or religious studies from an accredited college, university, seminary, or professional school. - A superior academic record in previous undergraduate and graduate education. - Four letters of reference and recommendation from relevant referees, e.g., faculty and/or clinical supervisors. - Official transcripts from all institutions of higher learning, whether or not a degree was earned. - Completed application which includes a copy of current resume or CV, a personal essay, and sample academic/research paper. - Graduate Record Examination (GRE) scores and/or Miller's Analogy Test (MAT) scores, or their equivalent (Code: 1120).
+Waived for applicants applying during the 2023-24 academic year. - TOEFL scores for international students for whom English is not their first language. - \$50 application fee.